Revised June 25, 2013

 The HDD cable must be temporarily removed in order to view the serial number.
 These images show the serial number location on the LSI 1064e RAID controller mezzanine card:

 - After collection of potentially affected LSI 1064e RAID controller mezzanine card serial numbers, confirm whether the units are affected by entering the serial number(s) into the LSI 1064e Mezzanine Card Serial Number Validation Tool.
-Affected units can be ordered using the form below.

 For More Information